-The age of the drivers involved in heavy vehicle serious casualty crashes are generally older than those for passenger vehicles.
+The heavy vehicle drivers involved in serious casualty crashes are generally older than the passenger vehicle drivers.
 This is likely to reflect that there are a greater number of heavy vehicle drivers in the older age groups.
-The National Transport Commission suggest that most transport operators and insurers give preference to older more experienced heavy vehicle drivers.
-The following table is an overview of the age of heavy vehicle drivers involved in the last 5 years.
+The following figure is an overview of the age of heavy vehicle drivers involved in serious casualty crashes in the last 5 years.

-Figure 3 - Age of heavy vehicle drivers involved in fatal and serious crashes, South Australia, 2008-2012
+Figure 3 - Age of heavy vehicle drivers involved in fatal and serious crashes, South Australia, 2009-2013